-The resource allocation will respond to the priority objectives of Fòs Feminista's implementation plan.
+The resource allocation for 2022 will respond to the priority objectives of Fòs Feminista's implementation plan under the Strategic Framework for 2016-2022, as detailed below.
+Beginning in 2023, the resource allocation will respond to the commitments and priorities of the new Strategic Refresh.

 Advocacy is priority objective one: galvanize commitment and secure legislative, policy, and regulatory improvements for sexual and reproductive health and rights (SRHR) and gender equality.
 Fòs Feminista will invest in raising awareness about these issues at local, regional, and international levels, with a focus on holding governments accountable to their commitments.
-Working in coordination with its partners, Fòs Feminista will educate decision makers and participate in key local, regional, and international processes.
+Working in coordination with its partners, Fòs Feminista will educate decision-makers and participate in key local, regional, and international processes.

-Engage Leaders is priority objective two: engage women, gender-diverse, and youth leaders as advocates for change.
+Engage Leaders is priority objective two: engage women, gender-diverse people, and youth leaders as advocates for change.
 The denial of sexual and reproductive health and rights affects women, gender-diverse people, and young people disproportionately, particularly those living at the margins, and so it is important that they are at the forefront of efforts to secure policy and practice change from governments.
 Fòs Feminista will strengthen its links with youth, LGBTQI+, and women's organizations and provide pathways for leaders from these communities, particularly young women.

 These programs will be developed in collaboration with Fòs Feminista's partners, with the aim of engaging people who may not typically be involved due to multiple forms of discrimination, exclusion, and marginalization.
 Fòs Feminista will further provide resources to its youth networks to ensure greater coordination and collaboration.

 Comprehensive Sexuality Education is priority objective three: enable young people to access comprehensive sexuality education and realize their sexual rights.
 Data show that demand for sexual and reproductive health services and information among young people-the largest generation of young people ever-is already outstripping supply.
-Fòs Feminista knows that young people who are able to exercise their sexual and reproductive rights, including by accessing services, have the potential to be agents of change by challenging prejudices and social norms and by contributing to public health and development.
-Fòs Feminista will develop and scale up rights-based comprehensive sexuality education to equip young people with skills and knowledge to determine and enjoy their sexuality and protect their health, with a priority focus on interventions for reaching the most marginalized youth, in and out of school.
+Fòs Feminista knows that young people who are able to exercise their sexual and reproductive rights, including by accessing services, have the potential to be agents of change by challenging prejudices and social norms and by contributing to sexuality education to equip young people with skills and knowledge to determine and enjoy their sexuality and protect their health, with a priority focus on interventions for reaching the most marginalized youth, in and out of school.